Olympic Mocs

 John Napier was part of the USA Bobsled Team in the 2010 Olympics in Vancouver.
 In the two-man event, his team finished tenth, and in the four-man event, his team did not qualify due to a crash in the third run.

 Napier began studying at Florida Southern in 2012 after retiring from the Olympics as well as after serving a tour of duty in Afghanistan with the Army National Guard.
 While here, he studied Biochemistry.
 Napier later graduated in 2016 with a Bachelor of Professional Studies with a major in Life Sciences from New York Chiropractic College.
-He would later earn his Doctorate of Chiropractic degree from the college in 2019.
+He would later earn his Doctor of Chiropractic degree from the college in 2019.

 Sources: